 Sometimes your credit score suffers due to errors or inaccuracies on your report.
 Be sure to check your credit report regularly for any errors that could negatively impact your credit score.

 You are entitled to one free credit report from each of the three major credit bureaus – Experian, Equifax, and Transunion – each year.
-You can access these at annualcreditreport.com.6 Experts recommend that you stagger them by checking one report every four months, so you're more likely to catch problems fast.
+You can access these at annualcreditreport.com.6 But now, due to the increased risk of fraud during COVID-19, these three credit bureaus are now offering free weekly credit reports through the end of 2022.7 By checking your credit report regularly, you're more likely to catch problems fast.